8 Types of Hawks in Maryland

 Juveniles are much darker than adults, showing overall dark barring on the exterior feathers.

-In Maryland, the Cooper’s Hawk can be found mostly during the spring migration season between mid-April through mid-May.
+In Maryland, the Cooper’s Hawk is most active during the spring migration season, which runs from mid-April through mid-May.

 5. Northern Goshawk